citp/privacy-policy-historical/g/gr/gra/grandprix.com.au.md

-> *The following text is extracted and transformed from the grandprix.com.au privacy policy that was archived on 2015-06-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150613092142id_/http%3A//www.grandprix.com.au/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the grandprix.com.au privacy policy that was archived on 2015-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151228032248id_/http%3A//www.grandprix.com.au/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | 2016 Formula 1 Australian Grand Prix
+# Privacy Policy | Formula 1 Australian Grand Prix

 The Australian Grand Prix Corporation (AGPC) respects your privacy and is committed to the protection of your personal information.
 This Policy outlines the policy of AGPC in managing personal information which it holds.

 AGPC is a statutory corporation established by the  _Australian Grands Prix Act 1994 (Vic)_  (AGP Act) and is bound by the Information Privacy Principles contained in the  _Privacy and Data Protection Act (2014) (Vic)_  (IP Act).

 In summary, Personal Information is information relating to an individual which can be used to identify that individual.

 AGPC is also bound by the  _Spam Act 2003 (Cth)_  (Spam Act), which regulates the sending of commercial electronic messages such as by email or SMS as well as the  _Do Not Call Register Act 2006 (Cth)_ , which regulates phone calls.
 In addition, AGPC is bound by the  _Health Records Act 2001 (Vic)_  in respect of health-related information.

-## Why does AGPC collect personal information?
+**Why does AGPC collect personal information?**

 AGPC collects personal information in order to carry out its functions and exercise its powers under the AGP Act.
 Section 20 of the AGP Act states that AGPC is to undertake and facilitate the organisation, conduct, management and promotion of Formula One events and Australian Motorcycle Grand Prix events (as those expressions are defined by the AGP Act) (AGPC Events).

 Section 21 of the AGP Act states that AGPC may carry on advertising and promotional activities and may do all other things necessary or convenient to be done for or, in connection with, or as incidental to, the performance of its functions.

-## About whom does AGPC collect personal information?
+**About whom does AGPC collect personal information?**

 The types of persons from whom AGPC may collect personal information about include (but are not limited to):